yui-mhcp/nlp/README.md

 ## Notes and references

 All the citations for the master thesis are available in the [CITATIONS](CITATIONS.thesis.bib) file with links for papers.
+They can be good papers to start NLP and discovers the Transformers-based models which are omnipresent nowadays in NLP /  NLU !

 The thesis report is not published by the university yet.